Manylawi/Traffic-Light-Stopwatch-Comprator-Digital-Electronics-Projects/README.md

 ### 2. ⏱️ Digital Stopwatch

 #### 📘 Description:
-A simple stopwatch circuit built using a 555 timer, counters (4026 or 7490), and 7-segment displays to count and show elapsed seconds.
+A simple stopwatch circuit built using a 555 timer, counters (4026), and 7-segment displays to count and show elapsed seconds.

 #### ⚙️ Components:
 - 555 Timer
-- Counter ICs (4026, 7490, or similar)
+- Counter ICs (4026)
 - 7-Segment Displays

 ---

-### 3. ⚖️ 4-Bit Digital Comparator
+### 3. ⚖️ 3-Bit Digital Comparator

 #### 📘 Description:
-A digital logic circuit that compares two 4-bit binary numbers (A and B) and outputs:
+A digital logic circuit that compares two 3-bit binary numbers (A and B) and outputs:
 - A > B
 - A = B
 - A < B

 #### ⚙️ Components:
-- XOR, AND, and OR logic gates
+- Not and OR logic gates
-- LEDs to indicate comparison results
+- 7 segments to indicate comparison results

 ---